Prag8855/aab/content/guides/freiberufler-or-gewerbe.md

 - **Get a trade licence** (*[[Gewerbeschein]]*)
 - **Pay the trade tax** (*[[Gewerbesteuer]]*)
     In Berlin, sole proprietors give an extra {{ GEWERBESTEUER_MESSBETRAG * (GEWERBESTEUER_HEBESATZ_BERLIN - GEWERBESTEUER_TAX_CREDIT) }}% of their profit for trade tax. - [How the trade tax works](/guides/gewerbesteuer)
-- **Join the [[IHK]] and pay membership fees**
+- **Join the [[IHK]] and pay the membership fee**
-    In many cities, IHK membership is mandatory for a *Gewerbe*.
-The membership fee is a percentage of your profits. - [Fee calculator for Berlin](https://www.ihk.de/berlin/ueber-uns/mitgliedschaft-und-beitrag/das-verfahren-der-beitragserhebung/beitragsberechnung-2280534)
+    In Berlin, if you are a *Gewerbetreibender*, you automatically join the [[IHK]].
+You must pay the membership fee.
+The fee is a few hundred euros per year. - [Fee calculator for Berlin](https://www.ihk.de/berlin/ueber-uns/mitgliedschaft-und-beitrag/das-verfahren-der-beitragserhebung/beitragsberechnung-2280534)
 - **Get listed in the trade register** (*[[Handelsregister]]*)
     If you are a sole proprietor (*Einzelunternehmer*), this is rarely required.
 - **Use double entry bookkeeping**